 As we’ve said before, it’s really not that hard.
 Will your customer get angry?
 Yeah, probably.
 Will it be so incredibly difficult for you to deal with them that it’s worth compromising someone else’s life?
 No. So pull up your big boy britches, put into action what you learn in your on-site or online TABC certification course, and do your job responsibly.

-TABC On The Fly is an official, licensed administrator of on-site and online TABC certification courses.
+TABC On The Fly is an official, approved provider of on-site and online TABC certification courses.